richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 service.

-During the course of processing, a client might be exposed to identifiers that look like, but are not reference identifiers.
+During the course of processing, a client might be exposed to identifiers that look like, but are not, reference identifiers.
 For example, DNS resolution that starts at a DNS-ID reference identifier might produce intermediate domain names that need to be further resolved.
 Unless an application defines a process for authenticating intermediate identifiers in a way that then allows